WhidRubeld/three-map-terrain/README.md

 ### `Map` class

-The main class three-geo-map.
+The main class three-map-terrain.
 Creates a 3D map using a grid of tiles.

 ```javascript
 const map = new Map({ source, location, options, material })